Denver Parks Exclusion Directive

-Criminal Justice, Criminalization of Homelessness, Freedom of Expression & Religion
+Criminal Legal Reform, Criminalization of Homelessness, Freedom of Expression & Religion

 The American Civil Liberties Union of Colorado sent letters to three Front Range cities demanding a prompt halt to the illegal practice of jailing poor people for failing to pay court-ordered fines.
 The ACLU conducted an in-depth investigation into the municipal courts of Westminster, Wheat Ridge, and Northglenn, and found that each city routinely issues....

 This lawsuit, filed under Colorado’s open records law, seeking Castle Rock police department records related to the conduct of a police officer who put innocent civilians in danger in February, 2013, when he fired multiple shots from a semi-automatic rifle at the vehicle of an unarmed fleeing burglary suspect.
 The Plaintiffs, Michael and Susan....

 Denver Marijuana Ordinance

 In 2012, Colorado voters approved Amendment 64, which, as a matter of Colorado law, legalized possession, display, transportation, and consumption of less than an ounce of marijuana.
 The constitutional amendment also states that nothing in the measure permits “openly and publicly” consuming marijuana.

 In this case, ACLU attorneys challenge an Englewood ordinance that makes it a crime for registered sex offenders to live within 2000 feet of any school, park, or playground, or 1000 feet of any licensed day care center, recreation center or swimming pool.
 As a practical matter, the ordinance bans previously-convicted sex offenders from living in the....